Yea-Nick/telegram-mini-app-parser/README.md

   }

   async extractAuthToken(authTokenResponse: AuthTokenResponse): Promise<string> {
-    // Extract auth token from the response return authTokenResponse.token;
+    //Extract auth token from the TMA's authentication response and format the authorization header. return `Bearer ${authTokenResponse.token}`;
   }

   async formAuthTokenPayload(initData: string, userData: UserData): Promise<AuthTokenPayload> {
-    // Form the authentication payload
-    return { token: 'your-auth-token' };
+    // Form the authentication payload that is required by the TMA you are willing to parse return { telegramId: userData.id };
   }

   async getCustomHeaders(initData: string): Promise<HeadersInit> {
-    // Create custom headers, or return an empty object if not needed return {};
+    //Create custom headers required by the TMA to authenticate userbot, or return an empty object if not needed return {};
   }
 }